 This post may contain affiliate links that help support the blog when you make a purchase

-“But Ren?,” you say.
-“All natural remedies, fairy dust, hippy voodoo.”
-With all due respect, no (I was going to tell you to go to hell, but that’s not respectful – oops).
+“But René,” you say.
+“All-natural remedies, fairy dust.”
+With all due respect, no. I was going to tell you to go to hell, but that’s not respectful – oops.
 Here’s the thing: natural remedies may work for some, not for all.
 They’re not proven in some cases and my doctor has a medical degree.
 If you think special teas and vitamins are the only way to treat my disorder, you probably don’t.
 Moving along.

 No medicine is like driving 75 MPH, seeing the cops and slamming on the brakes to bring it down to 45.
 It is a jolt, abrupt, it shakes up your life.
 If you, like me, take an antidepressant to control your symptoms, you’ll experience detox.

 Detox is your brain turning slowly to mush.
 Thinking during an antidepressant detox is like squinting really hard to see when you need glasses.
 You can see, but the effort exhausts you.
 Needless to say, your productivity goes down.
 Your irritable mood?
 That alienates the people you need on your side.
 People like your friends, family, and coworkers will try to be understanding but really they want you to get it together.
 You will watch weeks worth of medicated progress go down the drain.
 You will try to stop it but boy are you tired and maybe if you can just take a nap you’ll feel better.

 Why not fill the drugs, you ask?
 Wellllll, that requires money.
 Let’s put it into perspective.
 With an antidepressant that costs $150 with no insurance and an ADHD med that costs $400 with no insurance, most of us become symptomatic rather than starve.